WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 Safeguarding arrangements at Walton Holymoorside Primary and Nursery School are underpinned by three key principles:

-• Safeguarding is everyone’s responsibility: all Staff, (Governors and Volunteers) should play their full part in keeping safe;
+• Safeguarding is everyone’s responsibility: all Staff, (including students, Governors and Volunteers) should play their full part in keeping safe;

 • We will aim to protect children using national, local and school child protection procedures;

-• That all Staff, (Governors and Volunteers) have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
+• That all Staff, (including students, Governors and Volunteers) have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
 This also includes knowledge in the process for allegations against professionals.
-Staff, (Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School or College where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times.
+Staff, (including students, Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School or College where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times.

 • That we operate a child-centred approach: a clear understanding of the needs, wishes, views and voices of children.